farid-mo/portfolio/README.md

 This project is licensed under the Creative Commons Attribution 4.0 International License.

+**Original Author:** Aravinthaprasath V.

-You are free to use, modify, and share this work, but **must provide appropriate credit** to the original author: **Aravinthaprasath V.**
+You are free to use, modify, and share this work under the terms of the CC-BY 4.0 license, provided you retain attribution to the original author.

 ---